 How many interns will be selected?

-The MLSC anticipates supporting over 500 interns this Program Year (May 1 through April 30).
+The MLSC anticipates supporting more than 500 interns this Program Year (May 1 through April 30).

 What paperwork is required once an intern is selected?

 Interns will have to satisfy all paperwork requirements as requested by the employer (which can vary).
 Interns are not required to execute an Agreement with the MLSC.
-However, all applicants are required to upload eligibility verification documentation as part of their application.
-This could be in the form of a Massachusetts college transcript, Massachusetts college ID, or Massachusetts photo ID (for non-Massachusetts students).
+However, all applicants are required to upload eligibility verification documentation as part of their application (college transcript, college ID, or proof of Massachusetts residency (for out-of-state colleges).